hmmpsNorthOffice/CustomVideoPlayer/README.md

  UI elements in the Screen Placement menu:

 - 'Screen Selection' - Determines which screen the placement settings are adjusting.
-It should be noted that while the 360 and MSP screens are selectable, none of the adjustments in the shapes menu affect them.

 - Reset - Resets values to default